Dr Daniel Farrelly

 PSYC3661 Psychology Research Project

 Daniel’s main interests are in the empirical and theoretical application of evolutionary theory to explain human behaviour and psychological processes.
-This includes areas such as how cooperation has evolved in humans, particularly in response to different social situations and pressures, and how this is applied to real-world issues such as environmentalism and sustainability.
-He is also interested in how social factors, including different life-history variables such as relationship status, influence male competitive behaviour and also levels of circulating testosterone.
+This includes areas such as how cooperation has evolved in humans, particularly in response to different social situations and pressures, and how this is applied to real-world issues such as environmentalism, sustainability and travel.

 Professional Bodies